Learn about the different CRPS symptoms, managing them, diagnosis, and treatment options.

 Treatment For CRPS

 There is currently no cure for CRPS, so the focus of treatment options available is to alleviate the disorder’s severe symptoms.
 If diagnosed early and CRPS therapy begins immediately, there is a high possibility of pain alleviation or even total elimination within a few months of treatment.
-Below are some of the methods used to mitigate the severity of CRPS symptoms.
+Below are some of the methods used to mitigate the severity of CRPS symptoms beyond exercise and diet.

 Several types of medications are beneficial in effecting CRPS pain relief, especially when given early enough.
 However, it should be noted that no single drug is a guaranteed fix for everybody.